 You will often hear photographers referring to their holy trinity of lenses, the three lenses they would almost never leave home without.
 For me, I have kind of stretched that to four lenses (a holy quad, perhaps?).
-These are the Fuji 56mm F1.2 (85mm full frame equivalent), the Fuji 35mm F2 WR (50mm full frame equivalent), the Fuji 23mm F2 WR (35mm full frame equivalent) and the Fuji 18 - 135mm F3.5-5.6 WR (27 - 206mm full frame equivalent).
+These are the Fujifilm 56mm F1.2 (85mm full frame equivalent), the Fujifilm 35mm F2 WR (50mm full frame equivalent), the Fujifilm 23mm F2 WR (35mm full frame equivalent) and the Fujifilm 18 - 135mm F3.5-5.6 WR (27 - 206mm full frame equivalent).

 Together those four lenses will account for probably 95% of all the photographs I shoot.

-Some of my all-time favourite shots were captured with the X100T while just out and about.
-It represents my absolute "desert island" camera.
-If I had to choose just one camera, foregoing all overs, this would be that camera.
+I am always reluctant to describe the Fujifilm X100F as my backup camera because whilst the X-T3 is probably my main camera, the X100F is the camera which comes with me everywhere, and I do mean EVERYWHERE.
+Some of my all-time favourite shots were captured with the X100F or their predecessors.
+It represents my absolute "desert island" camera and if I had to choose just one camera, foregoing all others, this would be that camera.

-Certainly, the X100T can be a little quirky, and does require a little time to become familiar enough that shooting with it becomes second nature, but it is so worth the effort.
+Certainly, the X100F can be a little quirky, and does require a little time to become familiar enough that shooting with it becomes second nature, but it is so worth the effort.

-I like to keep things pretty simple when I shoot, so apart from my camera and a few prime lenses, I generally don't use a lot of other equipment, even in the studio.
-Of course there are some essentials that I would never be without though.
+I like to keep things pretty simple when I shoot, so apart from my camera and a few lenses, I generally don't use a lot of other equipment.
+There are some essentials I would never be without though.

 Last, but definitely not least, SPARE BATTERIES.
 As I have learned through bitter experience, do not ever go out without at least one or two (or six!) spare batteries.
 There is nothing worse in photography terms than running out of juice just when you need it.

-Actually, no. I haven’t carried a DSLR in my camera bag for a couple of years now.
-Right now they are just gathering dusk on a shelf in my studio.
+Actually, no. I haven’t carried a DSLR in my camera bag for years.

-That’s not to say the DSLR is dead, not yet at least.
-I would say pretty much any time you need to photograph something moving fast, you are going to need a dSLR.
+That’s not to say the dSLR is dead - not yet at least.
+I would say pretty much any time you need to photograph something moving fast, you are still going to need a dSLR.
 Mirrorless cameras are great, but they are not fast, or at least not fast enough.
 So, for any serious sports photography?
-Forget it, you need a DSLR.
+Forget it, you need a dSLR.